JosueDuran08z/josueduran08z/README.md

 # 💫 About Me:
-Hi, my name is Josué Durán and I'm Software Developer.<br>:link: You can visit my portfolio here: https://josueduran.netlify.app/
+Hi, my name is Josué Durán and I'm Software Developer.<br>:link: You can visit my portfolio here: <a href="https://josueduran.netlify.app/" target="_blank">https://josueduran.netlify.app/</a>

 ## 🌐 Socials: